A holiday to Burma in 12 days will takes you to explore prominent religious sites as well as the golden land’s most well-known tourist attractions.

 |Day 09 : Bagan – Popa – Bagan

-The next interesting stop of the trip to Burma is Mount Popa.
-After breakfast, you are transferred to Mount Popa 50 km to the Southeast of Bagan.
+The next stop on this 12-day holiday to Burma is mount Popa.
+After breakfast, transfer to mount Popa 50 km to the Southeast of Bagan.
 This is one of the most pilgrimage sites in the country which is known as the abode of Nats (spirits worshiped in Burma).
 Upon arrival, climb 777 steps to the summit of extinct volcano where Taung Kalat monastery is sited which offers a fantastic view over the plain of Myingyan.
-Back to Bagan, on the way you stop at a farm of toddy palms to discover how sweets and alcoholic beverages are manufactured from the palm’s extracts.
+Back to Bagan, on the way you stop at a farm of toddy palms to discover how sweets and alcoholic beverages are manufactured from the palm’s juice.

 Overnight in Bagan.

 |Day 10 : Flight Bagan / Heho – Inle Lake, bike ride round the lake

 Morning flight to Heho and have perfect two days in Inle lake.
 You will be met by our guide then transferred to the hotel and relax before taking a bike ride to explore the surroundings in the afternoon.
 Follow a small path with traditional houses, plantations and hills, you will pass paddy fields with farmers working in the growing season or schoolchildren frolicking in the yards at break time.
 Take a simple switch-off and recharge and enjoy the tranquil and peaceful atmosphere while pedaling the bicycle through roads with green lush trees along the way.
 Back to the village at the end of day.

 Overnight at the hotel in Inle.